Error-mitigated quantum state tomography using neural networks: Applications

 \section{Applications}

-In this section, the neural-network framework introduced above is assessed through a series of numerical experiments designed to evaluate its effectiveness in mitigating noise during quantum state tomography.
+In this section, the neural-network framework introduced above is assessed from structured pure states to general mixed states, allowing different aspects of the reconstruction performance to be examined.
 All simulations are performed using the noise and measurement models described in the previous section.
-The numerical study begins with structured pure states and subsequently extends to general mixed states, allowing different aspects of the reconstruction performance to be examined.
 These results illustrate both the characteristic behavior of the neural-network-based approach and its feasibility for multi-qubit systems.
 The Python codes for quantum state tomography with neural network algorithms, with accompanying documentation and implementations, are available online \cite{code_NNQST}.